Back | Home | Aller à version française

 2B1.
 The development of balancing, smoothing and strategic (anticipative) hotbeds.
 The evolution of motions, not just movements

 Particularly, transversalizing and distanciating Homo had to select a brain ever-increasingly capable of appreciating in movements, the forces from which they proceed, which means calculating a dynamic from a cinematic, hence to perceive motions (in the English sense of musical theory) <15B5>.
-It will be anthropogenetically enlightening to appreciate - more than we can today - the extent to which the perception of motions characterizes specifically Homo, or is already anticipated with Mammals and anterior Primates.
+It will be anthropogenically enlightening to appreciate - more than we can today - the extent to which the perception of motions characterizes specifically Homo, or is already anticipated with Mammals and anterior Primates.

 2B2.
 Neutralizing associative areas.
 Towards generalizing, abstractive, conceptualizing comparison.
 Intelligences and geniuses.
 Allostasis and the drive to explore.
 Multi-shaped memoration and problematic re-memoration.
 From experience to experimentation

-The brain in general <2A> has shown us properties of accentuation and de-emphasis, thus also of direct and indirect neutralization; of cleavage (dissociation, separation); of spatial and temporal subordination; of facilitations and detours, etc. Selected by the body of transversalizing, orthogonalizing, lateralizing, presentive Homo, the animal brain had to become capable of comparisons, then progressively of meta-systems, and of meta-representations that we shall sometimes call "ideas" or "concepts", even of meta-emotions that the French call sentiments.
+The brain in general <2A> has shown us properties of accentuation and de-accentuation, thus also of direct and indirect neutralization; of cleavage (dissociation, separation); of spatial and temporal subordination; of facilitations and detours, etc. Selected by the body of transversalizing, orthogonalizing, lateralizing, presentive Homo, the animal brain had to become capable of comparisons, then progressively of meta-systems, and of meta-representations that we shall sometimes call "ideas" or "concepts", even of meta-emotions that the French call sentiments.
 We can describe this phenomenon under three angles.

 (A) Sensory areas developed or regressed in Homo so that the characteristics of five senses adapted to its survival in its milieu could be put in place <1C>.
-Today, a good example is given by the development of the pyramidal neurons of the hippocampus for London taxi drivers, whose spatial awareness capacities required are considerable; we can speak of soft>>hard constructive information <2A1>.
+Today, a good example is given by the development of the pyramidal neurons of the hippocampus for London taxi drivers, from whom considerable spatial awareness capacities are required; we can speak of soft>>hard constructive information <2A1>.
 Inversely, an example of hard>>soft informational construction is perhaps exemplified by Einstein's brain, who had an almost pathological structure of a cerebral area related to the perception of motions <2B1> where he excelled, as he has said on numerous occasions <Recherche, Dec 1999, 30-47>.

-(B) The task of synodic neuronal reorganisation that we have called memoration <2A5> has considerably expanded in Homo, particularly following the development of REM sleep.
+(B) The task of synodic neuronal reorganization that we have called memoration <2A5> has considerably expanded in Homo, particularly following the development of REM sleep.
 Through the experience of liquids this type of work gives emergence to liquids as such, then the meta-representation of liquids, versus solidity versus volatility.
-Similarly, through the experience of recipients, the family of recipients, then the "recipiency".
-Finally, in solid or solidity, the edged, the breakable, the separable, separation/fusion, etc. This is what certain philosophies will one day call, according to their cultures, abstractions (trahere, ex), concepts (capere, cum), ideas (eidos, stable visualisable figures).
+Similarly, through the experience of recipients, the family of recipients, then the phenomenon of the "recipiency".
+Finally, in solid or solidity, the edged, the breakable, the separable, separation/fusion, etc. This is what certain philosophies will one day call, according to their cultures, abstractions (trahere, ex), concepts (capere, cum), ideas (eidos, stable visualizable figures).
 And concomitantly, since the transversalizing primate is dealing with things-performance-in-situation-in-the-circumstance-on-a-horizon <1B3>, its neutralizations-comparisons will lead it to handle things-performances independently from their situations; situations independently from their circumstance; circumstances independently from their horizon.
 And conversely, horizons independently from circumstances, circumstances independently from situations, situations independently from performing things.
 It is probably early on that hominid specimens started to have a factual memory, an abstractive memory, a circumstantial memory, in extremely varying proportions according to each.

-(C) We shall then ask ourselves if the generalisation-neutralization-comparison and soon the judgement, modelization, meta-systematisation that the human brain is now capable of, have supposed functions and areas of the brain truly novel or have simply supposed small or large specialisations of archaic functions.
+(C) We shall then ask ourselves if the generalization-neutralization-comparison and soon the judgement, modelization, meta-systematization that the human brain is now capable of, have supposed functions and areas of the brain truly novel or have simply supposed small or large specializations of archaic functions.
 It is true that, very often, these were developments of available virtualities, like we find in the hominid adaptation of the five senses.
-But when they appeared, in the left hemisphere, the so called Broca and Wernicke's "localizations", which are decisive in emitting or receiving language, they supposed true evolutionary innovations, or at least evolutionary developments equal to revolution.
+But when they appeared, in the left hemisphere, the so called Broca and Wernicke's "localizations", which are decisive in emitting or receiving language, it did suppose true evolutionary innovations, or at least evolutionary developments equal to revolution.
 The same applies to the frontal lobe.
 It is important for Primates, and even for superior Mammals, at the service of their tactics, particularly hunting.
 In Homo, the frontal lobe will experience a revolutionary growth no longer at the mere service of simple tactics, but for veritable strategies allowed, called even, by their transversalizing, orthogonalizing, lateralizing stature.
 And it is not impossible that the distinction of factual, circumstantial, abstractive memories that Homo enjoys involves the use of, apart from the original areas of language, hotbeds of connections that we have still not really identified, for example cognitive memory capable of variations of angles.

-In this sense, the hominid brain, which is neutralizing and generalizing, became capable of hominid intelligence in its various forms: (a) of immediate or differed solution of problems (balleïn, pro, throwing before); (b) of grasping, integration and modulation of viewpoints and invariants; (c) of blurry thoughts; (d) of diffuse perception that there is an error in a system or sub-system that is part of the panoplies and protocols of the brain in questions; (e) of change of referential by which intelligence becomes what we sometimes call genius.
+In this sense, the hominid brain, which is neutralizing and generalizing, became capable of hominid intelligence in its various forms: (a) of immediate or differed solution of problems (balleïn, pro, throwing before); (b) of grasping, integration and modulation of viewpoints and invariants; (c) of blurry thoughts; (d) of diffuse perception that there is an error in a system or sub-system that is part of the panoplies and protocols of a given brain; (e) of change of referential by which intelligence becomes what we sometimes call genius.
 And this is the occasion to note that instead of using the singular for referring to intelligence or genius, we should speak of geniuses and intelligences in the plural.
 As it is question of myriad of different performances, both in groups but also inside each specimen, and still, according to ages and moods and according to the themes to which it is confronted.

 A useful example of the relations between memorations and intelligences (or geniuses) is given by the practice of detailed music <15>.
 For it is often that a musician, after having encountered a theme, does not immediately reproduce it, but only does so months or even years later.
 Yet, he usually notes that for each of these reproductions separated in time, the theme reappears differently, made easier, re-accentuated, re-cleaved or de-cleaved, comprising new matching - internal or external - without any exterior work and thus making the interior work of memoration palpable.
 Whence recurrent traumatic dreams (such as dreams of a bombing or accident) are the opposite example, since in that case the initial information proved too perturbing or massive to be assimilated by this cerebral digestion called memoration.

 All these characteristics of hominid brain invite us to introduce the word allostasis.
-As we have noted for the past 50 years, superior primates show a drive to explore, which means creating or at least exploiting some unbalances, contrasting with manoeuvres aiming at compensating homeostatically an interior or exterior solicitation.
-The primatal drive to exploration had to increase rapidly for Homo, an upright animal endowed with a neutralising-comparative brain and capable of endotropic prefiguration of thing-performance, situation, and horizon.
+As we have noted for the past 50 years, superior primates show a drive to explore, which means creating or at least exploiting some unbalances, contrasting with maneuvers aiming at compensating homeostatically an interior or exterior solicitation.
+The primatal drive to exploration had to increase rapidly for Homo, an upright animal endowed with a neutralizing-comparative brain and capable of endotropic prefiguration of thing-performance, situation, and horizon.

-We understand then that, apart from experience, Homo's brain will be predisposed to experimentation, which does not content with doing something unexpected and to record it when it is reinforcing, or to eliminate it when it is diverting, as in operating conditioning <2A1>, but does provoke (vocare, pro) the unexpected in a manner that is systematic, interactive, usual, in a trial and error learning that has become reduplicative and distanciating, meta-systemic.
+We understand then that, apart from experience, Homo's brain will be predisposed to experimentation, which does not content with doing something unexpected and to record it when it is reinforcing, or to eliminate it when it is diverting, as in operating conditioning <2A1>, but does provoke (vocare, pro) the unexpected in a manner that is systematic, interactive, usual, in a trial-and-error learning that has become reduplicative and distanciating, meta-systemic.
 The French says experimenting on and the English to experiment with.

 2B3.
 Smoothed affects.
 From emotions to sentiments

-Already, animality invited us to note the part of emotion in perception-motivity, in memorisations and rememorisation, and therefore also in the work of memoration and intelligence.
-For the past fifty years, brain surgery (lobotomies) then cerebral imagery have confirmed that for Homo, affective stimuli are of two forms, sometimes linked to the midbrain, which is the headquarters of archaic emotions, sometimes linked to the frontal lobe, which contributes to organise these emotions into sentiments, sometimes both at once.
+Already, animality invited us to note the part of emotion in perception-motricity, in memorizations and rememorization, and therefore also in the work of memoration and intelligence.
+For the past fifty years, brain surgery (lobotomies), then cerebral imagery, have confirmed that for Homo, affective stimuli are of two forms, sometimes linked to the midbrain, which is the headquarters of archaic emotions, sometimes linked to the frontal lobe, which contributes to organize these emotions into sentiments, sometimes both at once.
 This is exemplified in cases where a traumatic scene triggers others in a chain reaction.
 Everything then occurs as if the activation of a liaison cortex X>>midbrain X led to a reactivation of liaisons midbrain X >> cortex X-Y-Z. The result being more emotional or sentimental after the completion of the journey.

 2B4.
 The reinforcement of endotropia and floating attention

-The neutralising comparison of perception and the smoothing of affects could only encourage, along the exotropic cerebral circulations <2A3>, the endotropic cerebral circulations already present in animality (the lion's dream).
+The neutralizing comparison of perception and the smoothing of affects could only encourage, along the exotropic cerebral circulations <2A3>, the endotropic cerebral circulations already present in animality (the lion's dream).
 And, by the disconnection of emergencies, stimulate floating attention, which bears a variety of solutions (intelligence) and changes of referential (genius) <2B2>.

 2B5.
-REM sleep and thematized awakening
+REM sleep and thematized de-sleeping

-However, we shall specify that the power of REM sleep can only truly be understood if we couple it with the awakening (frank or partial awakening) that sometimes follows it, this moment of free associations and constructions so favourable not only to produce solutions to problems and changes of referential, but also to harvest and gather them.
+However, we shall specify that the power of REM sleep can only truly be understood if we couple it with the de-sleeping (frank or partial awakening) that sometimes follows it, this moment of free associations and constructions so favorable not only to produce solutions to problems and changes of referential, but also to harvest and gather them.
 Descartes constantly experienced this, as did Valéry: "As soon as I've emerged from the sands <deep sleep>, I take admirable steps in the steps of my reason".
-It is in the awakening that follows REM sleep that Freud's neurotic patient produces these diverted accomplishments of repressed desires that will manifest themselves through his dreams as he tells them and thus builds them in his cure.
-Everywhere we have seen Homo interpret his narrated dreams (his dreams in a state of awakening) in an attempt to understand his past, present and future.
+It is in the de-sleeping that follows REM sleep that Freud's neurotic patient produces these diverted accomplishments of repressed desires that will manifest themselves through his dreams as he tells them and thus builds them in his cure.
+Everywhere we have seen Homo interpret his narrated dreams (his dreams in a state of de-sleeping) in an attempt to understand his past, present and future.

 2B6.
 The fact of the lateralization of hemispheres and the hypothesis of their specialization according to analogy and macrodigitality

-Yet, the studies performed on hominid brains over the past fifty years have demonstrated that functions that seem rather analogizing preferentially activate the right hemisphere: for example, the abstract visual patterns, perspective drawing, spatial localization (map), the emergence from a labyrinth (Brenda Milner, Montreal), recognizing a melody, recognizing the emotions of others and their adaptation to a situation, gestures of resignation, premonitory anguish, panic.
+Now, the studies performed on hominid brains over the past fifty years have demonstrated that functions that seem rather analogizing preferentially activate the right hemisphere: for example, the abstract visual patterns, perspective drawing, spatial localization (map), the emergence from a labyrinth (Brenda Milner, Montreal), recognizing a melody, recognizing the emotions of others and their adaptation to a situation, gestures of resignation, premonitory anguish, panic.
 Conversely, language, with its macrodigitalizing operations (phonemic, semantic, syntactic oppositions) mostly relies on the left hemisphere: Wernicke's area for its recognition, Broca's area for its emission.
 The same would apply to the mathematical function (A.R.
 Luria) and technical constructions with successive decisions: the orientation of the facets of the chopping tools (rough tools obtained by hitting the flint or quartz by following their fault lines) seems to show that 2,35 million years ago, Homo habilis (even Paranthropus) usually held its axing tool in the right hand <PP. 98>.

 2B7.
 A gendered brain